Accessibility

 Templates

 If you start with a template, it is recommended that you use one of the following full-screen templates, all of which are optimized for accessibility.
-All of these templates appear in the Default tab of the template gallery.
+All of these templates appear on the Default tab of the template gallery.

 • Billboard